 - 1-1785: if you know the month and the year but not the day.

 - 1785: if you only know the year.

-The next guide will show you how to store uncertainty in date statements.
+The next guide will show you how to store an uncertain date using statements.

 To store BCE dates, you enter a dash before the year:

 - 15-3--44: if you know the full date.

 - 3--44: if you know the month and the year but not the day.